RyanJarv/coderun/README.md

 [![Build Status](https://travis-ci.org/RyanJarv/coderun.svg?branch=master)](https://travis-ci.org/RyanJarv/coderun)
+## Update 12/22/2020

+Debating whether to use this code or not still, so ended up cleaning much of it up.
+Right now this should work:

+> cd test; go run ../main.go -- ./test.sh

+I'm thinking tying into the native docker ECS context api's might make sense here, needs more investigation.
+May come back to this later and mess around with a different approach for a bit.

 ## Update 11/4/2020
 Right now thinking this would be interesting to approach from the other direction, going back to a parser in golang, but focusing on integrating it with state machine.
 Shell's tend to get used for data processing (so I'm told), so having a shell directly on AWS integrating natively with other services seems like it may be useful to someone (maybe even me if I find a job sometime soon).
 I think I'll start from scratch to get a PoC working here first to further develop the idea, this code however may be useful once I have a better idea where I'm going with this.